 What are People Centred Systems?

-We developed the term through the course of our work with public and third sector organisations whose services were primarily concerned with people’s welfare.
+We developed the term through the course of our work with public, private, and third sector organisations whose services are primarily concerned with people’s welfare.
 Their leaders learnt that the real locus for transformation lies beyond the boundaries of their individual service functions (social care, home care, health, housing, homelessness, benefits, council tax, advice, fire, police, voluntary service and others) and, instead, in realigning their mutual focus to design system-wide responses that are ‘citizen shaped’.

 What’s the problem?

 Life can be bumpy for people in many ways, for many reasons.
 How society organises itself to support people when they wobble can either help or hinder how able people are to (re)balance.
 ‘People Centred’ is a phrase increasingly used, and unintentionally misused, by organisations who make efforts to consult with people, albeit unwittingly to solve their own problems rather than the person’s.
 People continue to be seen as ‘in need’ and therefore in need of a ‘service’.
 Organisations seldom get beyond designing that service.

 Instead, when you study things from the perspective of the people, you learn that the place to start is to thoroughly understand what really matters to them, building on what they have and enhancing their sense of being in control of their lives.
 Rather than services, people need security, financial independence and the love, strength and identity that come from relationships.

 Studying traditional services reveals a predictable pattern of demand in communities, illustrated here: